Patti Bao

-I graduated from Cal with a custom major focused on designing information technology for society.
-There I designed the interface for a massively multiplayer online birdwatching game and studied social uses of Flickr and cameraphones.
+I graduated from Cal in 2007 with a custom major that focused on designing information technology for society.
+As an undergrad research assistant, I designed the interface for a massively multiplayer online birdwatching game and studied social uses of Flickr and cameraphones.

 Research